 - Although there are reports that schools will not need to observe social distancing, we judge that it is most sensible for us to ensure that no-one feels that their safety is compromised by being in locations in which particularly close person to person contact is inevitable.
 Therefore, our changing rooms may well not be operational at the start of term.
 For more information on this please see our PE and Sports section.

-- We hope to continue to provide break and lunchtime food in the dining room, but we may need to reduce the level of choice provided.
+- We will continue to provide break and lunchtime food in the dining room, but we will reduce the level of choice provided.
+It will be a grab and go service, which will provide sandwiches, wraps, baguettes, and limited hot food.
+It will not involve the use of cutlery and plates.

 - As a result, students are encouraged to bring any breaktime snacks with them to School.